Jill Dando: Legacy

 Dando's funeral took place on 21 May 1999 at Clarence Park Baptist Church in Weston-super-Mare.
 She was buried next to her mother in the town's Ebdon Road Cemetery.
-The gross value of her estate was £1,181,207; after her debts and income tax, the value was £863,756; after inheritance tax, it was £607,000, all of which her father inherited because she died intestate.
+Her father inherited all of her estate, valued at £607,000 after debts and taxes, because she died intestate.

 Dando's co-presenter Nick Ross proposed the formation of an academic institute in her name and, together with her fiancé Alan Farthing, raised almost £1.5 million.
 The Jill Dando Institute of Crime Science was founded at University College London on 26 April 2001, the second anniversary of her murder.

 A memorial garden designed and realised by the BBC Television Ground Force team in Dando's memory, using plants and colours that were special to her, is located within Grove Park, Weston-super-Mare, and was opened on 2 August 2001.
 The BBC set up a bursary award in Dando's memory, which enables one student each year to study broadcast journalism at University College Falmouth.
 Sophie Long, who was then a postgraduate who had grown up in Weston-super-Mare and is now a presenter on BBC News, gained the first bursary award in 2000.

 In 2007, Weston College opened a new university campus on the site of the former Broadoak Sixth Form Centre where Dando studied.
 The sixth-form building has been dedicated to her and named the Jill Dando Centre.

+The life, death and subsequent police investigation of Jill Dando was the subject of a true crime Netflix miniseries titled Who Killed Jill Dando?, released in 2023 and running for a total of three 44-minute-long episodes.
+The miniseries received mixed reviews from critics, citing pacing issues, although the documentary's usage of vintage archive footage from Dando's career and early childhood were also noted as a point of interest.
+Critic Lucy Mangan drew attention to the details shared by Dando's brother, Nigel, of the two siblings "eating sand-blown lettuce sandwiches" on the beach together and how this added to the thoroughness of the story presented.
+The miniseries also interviewed Barry George, who was 63 and living with his sister in Ireland at the time of filming.
+George stated, "I live in Ireland now.
+It's quiet here.
+You're treated like a scab in London, but you're not here."